-People who use the Pinterest SAVE browser extension will then get the option to choose which pin they want to save.
+If you use the Pinterest SAVE browser extension (Chrome/Firefox) will then get the option to choose which pin they want to save.
 This is valuable information because it indicates what your followers like, so you can make more pins like this in the future.

 Do not be afraid to make radically different pins to A/B test.
 You never know what people will like.

 This is optional, but makes your profile page look cleaner and more professional.

 I use a 500 x 500 pixel square.
 In the Canva dashboard area, choose Create a Design again, but click the small box with the plus sign for more templates.
 Under the heading Marketing Materials is a logo template that is the right size.

 Board covers are not mandatory, but they do make it easier for visitors to navigate your profile.

 Viral pins refers to pins that are getting far more re-pins than your other pins that day.
 You get a huge blast of website traffic, so be ready to sell!